blog76/outstatic_blogs/outstatic/content/video-generators/pika-labs-vs-runwayml-gen2-ai-animation-comparison.md

 ## **Human Head Motions:**

-Pika Labs produces decent facial motions with occasional blinks, but sometimes keeps the head static while animating other elements.
-On the other hand, Runway Gen 2 delivers smoother head tilting movements but may introduce changes in facial structure while maintaining the original paint.
+Pika Labs produces decent facial motions with occasional blinks but sometimes keeps the head static while animating other elements.
+On the other hand, Runway Gen 2 delivers smoother head-tilting movements but may introduce changes in facial structure while maintaining the original paint.

 ## **Camera Motion Options:**